 Orthopaedic Trauma Surgeon Michael P. Leslie, DO, knows firsthand the demands and intricacies of performing surgery in a Level 1 Trauma Center.
 He’s an Assistant Professor of Orthopaedics and Rehabilitation with the Yale Medical Group, which is affiliated with Yale School of Medicine.
-Shedding Light caught up with Dr. Leslie to discuss his practice and how Enova LED surgical headlights impact his ability to perform surgery.
+Enova Illumination caught up with Dr. Leslie to discuss his practice and how Enova LED surgical headlights impact his ability to perform surgery.

 Dr. Leslie: I perform surgery on patients with multiple injuries, many of whom require post traumatic reconstruction.
 Such a patient could have injuries to the neck, chest, abdomen and extremities; I work with every bone in the body except the spine.